girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Buttons/readme.md

   ```

-  <li>Disabled Button:</li>
+* Disabled Button:
 Use the “opacity” property to add transparency to the button.
-You can also add “cursor”  property with a value of “ not-allowed” , which will display a “no parking sign “when   you mouse over the button.
+You can also add “cursor”  property with a value of “ not-allowed” , which will display a “no parking sign" when   you mouse over the button.

- <br> Syntax:
+Syntax:

   ```